 Sigma Boule Fund – 1994 was established to endow educational and social-action initiatives sponsored by the members of the Sigma Pi Phi Fraternity's Sigma Boule Chapter.

-Estus and Dorothy T. Smith Scholarship Fund – 1992 exists to offer scholarships to local residents wishing to attend Jackson State University, a historically black college.
-The late Dr. Estus Smith was an emeritus member of the Foundation's Governing Board.
+Estus and Dorothy T. Smith Scholarship Fund – 1992 exists to offer scholarships to local residents wishing to attend Jackson State University, a historically Black college.
+The late Dr. Estus Smith was an emeritus member of The Dayton Foundation's Governing Board.

-Thyrsa Frazier Svager Scholarship Fund – 2000 honors with scholarship assistance African-American women majoring in mathematics at an accredited college or university.
+Thyrsa Frazier Svager Scholarship Fund – 2000 honors African-American women majoring in mathematics at an accredited college or university with scholarship assistance.
 Aleksandar Svager established the fund in memory of his wife, Thyrsa, a former provost and executive vice president at Central State University.

 James, Jr., and Betsy L. Thomas Endowment – 1992 benefits Bethel Baptist Church and the initiatives of the African-American Community Fund.